Get the app in the App Store and on Google Play!

 LARGE FIRE: Dry chemical, CO2, alcohol-resistant foam or water spray.
 If it can be done safely, move undamaged containers away from the area around the fire.
 Dike runoff from fire control for later disposal.

-FIRE INVOLVING TANKS OR CAR/TRAILER LOADS: Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles.
+FIRE INVOLVING TANKS, RAIL TANK CARS OR HIGHWAY TANKS: Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles.
 Do not get water inside containers.
 Cool containers with flooding quantities of water until well after fire is out.
 Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank.
-ALWAYS stay away from tanks engulfed in fire.
-(ERG, 2020)
+ALWAYS stay away from tanks in direct contact with flames.
+(ERG, 2024)

 Non-Fire Response